Cabbage: Culinary

+Nutrition

+Raw cabbage is 92% water, 6% carbohydrates, 1% protein, and contains negligible fat (table).
+In a reference amount of 100 g, raw cabbage supplies 25 calories, and is a rich source of vitamin C and vitamin K, containing 41% and 63%, respectively, of the Daily Value (DV, table), and a moderate source of folate (11% DV), with no other micronutrients in significant content.

 Local market and storage

 Cabbages sold for market are generally smaller, and different varieties are used for those sold immediately upon harvest and those stored before sale.
 Those used for processing, especially sauerkraut, are larger and have a lower percentage of water.
 Both hand and mechanical harvesting are used, and hand-harvesting is generally used for cabbages destined for market sales.
 In commercial-scale operations, hand-harvested cabbages are trimmed, sorted, and packed directly in the field to increase efficiency.

 Vacuum cooling rapidly refrigerates the vegetable, allowing for earlier shipping and a fresher product.
-Cabbage can be stored the longest at -1 to 2 C with a humidity of 90–100 percent; these conditions will result in up to six months of longevity.
+Cabbage can be stored the longest at -1 to 2 C with a humidity of 90–100%; these conditions will result in up to six months of longevity.
 When stored under less ideal conditions, cabbage can still last up to four months.